tripledio/tripledio.github.io/_posts/2023-07-1-cost-of-efficiency.md

 # The Cost of efficiency

-There is a well known phrase in business known as "The Seven Most Expensive Words" with address a classic argument people make when they are pushing back on change.
-Which can come at a huge cost, because then nothing ever changes, there is no room for improvement.
-In my opinion, in the software engineering world, we have our own equivalent of this statement.
+In the business world, there's a well-known saying dubbed 'The Seven Most Expensive Words': 'We've always done it this way.'
+This phrase addresses a common argument against change, highlighting the costly consequences of resisting innovation.
+Similarly, in the realm of software engineering, we also have a saying, that is also quit expensive:

-> The four most dangerous words in software engineering: **"That is not efficient!"**
+> The four most perilous words in software engineering: 'That is not efficient!'

-This is an argument I hear from managers and software engineers alike.
-In our field As engineers, we are always trying to optimize how we, our software and our algorithms work.
-So those four words can have a lot of weight in a discussion.
-In this blog post I would like to discuss this argument.
-Because the argument is not wrong, sometime we do what appears to be inefficient things.
-That doesn't mean that this is a bad thing.
-Because efficiency comes at a cost.
+This phrase is often echoed by both managers and software engineers alike.
+Managers may express this sentiment out of a desire to streamline processes and maximize productivity.
+Software engineers frequently use it as a reason why they dislike a solution or way of working.
+For software engineers, who continually strive to optimize their software, processes and algorithms, this argument carries significant weight in discussions.
+The argument often seems irrefutable, acting as a conversation-stopper, given the prevailing emphasis on efficiency in software engineering.

+I'll admit, I'm not a fan of the "efficiency" argument.
+Efficiency is often treated as the holy grail, when in reality, there's more to consider.
+So, in this blog post, I'll dive into this topic and explore why there are times when seemingly inefficient approaches make sense.
+This is especially relevant in software engineering, where adaptation and learning are crucial.
+After all, efficiency comes with its own trade-offs.

 ## The drive for efficiency

+Efficiency, simply put, means doing things right without errors or unnecessary waste of resources like materials, energy, time, or money.
+It's about performing tasks effectively and successfully.
+Who could argue against that?

-Since the industrial age the drive for efficiency is ever present.
-I blame Taylor for this.
-This drive can manifest itself in different goals
+Since the industrial age, the pursuit of efficiency has been relentless.
+This drive manifests itself in various objectives:

-+ The goal for **Maximum resource utilization**: Have all the resources working at maximum capacity
++ Maximum Resource Utilization: Ensuring all resources operate at maximum capacity.
-+ The goal for **Division of labor**: Have the specialized resource with the highest output do the job
++ Division of Labor: Assigning specialized resources with the highest output to specific tasks.
-+ The goal to do things **First time right**: To be so precise that we are getting it right and only need to do it once

-Choosing to go against those goals can easily trigger the response **"That is not efficient!"** which may seem like a final argument.
-But it shouldn't be.
-So let us take a closer look at those individual goals to make sure we clearly understand the concerns.
++ First-Time Right: Striving to get it right on the first attempt and avoid rework.

+Challenging these goals often prompts the default response: 'That is not efficient!'
+It seems like a conclusive argument, but it really isn't.
+Let's delve into each goal to gain a deeper understanding of the underlying concerns.
+Because, of course, there is some truth to the argument.

+HERE

 ### Maximum resource utilization